FrontenderMagazine/expose-yourself-with-ngrok/eng.md

 All in all, ngrok is very powerful out of the box.

 ## A Real World Example

 Now let’s test with a real example.
-I mentioned GitHub webhooks earlier, let ’s take a look at that.
-I selected one of my repos by random (<https://GitHub.com/cfjedimaster/BehanceAPI>), went into Settings, Webhooks & Services, and clicked`Add webhook`.
+I mentioned GitHub webhooks earlier, let’s take a look at that.
+I selected one of my repos by random (<https://GitHub.com/cfjedimaster/BehanceAPI>), went into Settings, Webhooks & Services, and clicked `Add webhook`.

 For my URL, I’m going to use a simple ColdFusion script on my local server.
-I ’m not going to do anything fancy with it at all now, but I’ll just ensure it exists.
-I created a file,`helloGitHub.cfm`, and place it in a testing folder I ’ve got on my local Apache web server.
+I’m not going to do anything fancy with it at all now, but I’ll just ensure it exists.
+I created a file `helloGitHub.cfm` and place it in a testing folder I’ve got on my local Apache web server.

 ![shot5][7]

 Note – I selected `Send me everything` as an option so that it would be easier to test.
 GitHub lets you run the webhook only on pushes or individual events as well.
-Click`Add webhook` to complete the process.
+Click `Add webhook` to complete the process.

 Ok, now what?
 At this point I know GitHub is going to run the URL when stuff happens.
-But I’ve got no idea*what* GitHub is going to send.
+But I’ve got no idea *what* GitHub is going to send.
 I’m sure it will send me lots of cool data and I’m sure I could find the docs to see what that is – but why bother reading the docs when we can test right now with ngrok.